 Does my student still get the same holiday breaks as a traditional classroom student?

-Yes.
-A Virtual Campus student will follow the same school calendar as the Traditional Classroom student.
+Yes, a Virtual Campus student will follow the same school calendar the district follows for a DMPS student.

 Where can I see my student’s grades?

 There will be a section on Canvas for students to keep up on their scores for assignments, but all final grades will be found and recorded on Infinite Campus.